Jotwyn/ios.sideload.info/README.md

 **Contributors please follow this guide.**
 **See other important gudies, such as [common phrases.](https://github.com/Jotwyn/jotwyn.github.io/blob/main/readmeto.md)**

-Each folder contains html files for each guide in their respective category.

-Each html starts with the following format:

-a01.html

-"a" = change to the FIRST letter of the parsnt folder

-"01" = change to the amount of HTML files in that current folder.

-**Example:**

-*u0.html* = U = utillties*

-The only exception is if in a folder, two sub folders have the same name.
-This is an example in Signers>Jailed & Singers>Jailbreak.

-In this scenario, seek documentation below for sub names to use instead of the directory.

-Jailbroken = jb

-Jailed = j

-# Website Sections

 # Jailed Sideloading

 Signers range from highest ios version supported to lowest ios version

-j01.html Start -

 Sidestore - iOS 14+